ksloan/blt/README.md

 ## Installation

-Right now the .blt extension is still in beta, and unpublished.
+Right now the .blt extension is still in bet.

-To install, first download the `blt.vsix` bundle from []() and, then add it to vscode using one of these two methods:
+To install, first download the latest `blt-#.#.#.vsix` bundle from [the release list](https://github.com/ksloan/blt/releases) and, then add it to vscode using one of these two methods:

 1. From the command line: `code --install-extension /path/to/blt.vsix`
 2. From VS Code GUI: Go to the extensions tab in VS Code, click the ellipsis in the top bar ("..."), and click "Install from VSIX".